lorforlinux/docs.beagleboard.io/boards/beagley/ai/03-design.rst

 To enable UHS-1 SD card functionality (and speeds!), a load switch is provided which allows the SoC MMC1 PHY to switch the SD Card IO voltage to 1.8V.

+.. todo:: Add link to TRM for boot modes and resistor swap options for advanced users.

 General Expansion
 ************************************